13 Essential Minerals for Brain Health

 David Tomen

-The best multivitamin on the planet and the one I use and recommend is here: Performance Lab NutriGenesis® Multi for men or women
+The best multivitamin on the planet and the one I use and recommend is here: Performance Lab NutriGenesis® Multi for men or women.
+This article details the best minerals for brain health.

 The “People’s Home Medical Book” published in 1910, page 209 told the reader that the number one cause of “acquired insanity” was imperfect nutrition.[i]